Being a mom is hard work! I tried to make your life a little easier with these money saving tips for moms!

 Recent events have certainly taught us the value of this statement!
 Kids don’t need expensive things to make them happy.
 There are so many free things to do in and out of the house.
-You can create fun and educational activities no matter where you are.
-When you focus on creating free and fun activities for your kids they won’t miss the expensive activities or classes.
-If there is one expensive thing that you want to spend money than either budget for it or see if someone (like a grandparent) can chip in instead of a physical gift.Here are 12 awesome money saving tips for moms from moms!
+You can create fun and educational activities, no matter where you are.
+When you focus on creating free and fun activities for your kids, they won’t miss the expensive activities or classes.
+If there is one expensive thing that you want to spend money on, then either budget for it or see if someone (like a grandparent) can chip in instead of a physical gift.Here are 12 awesome money saving tips for moms from moms!

 Chrissy | A Plan to Prosper

-My best money saving tip for Moms is this: Get on a written budget so that you know exactly how much you are making, saving, and spending.
+My best money saving tip for Moms is this: Get on a written budget to know exactly how much you are making, saving, and spending.
 A budget takes the guesswork out of trying to figure out where all your money is going.